turingschool-examples/frontend-mod-1-prework/README.md

 This repository will guide you through the Mod 1 Pre-work for the Front-End program at Turing. **Read this page thoroughly** to find the instructions for getting your computer setup and getting started.

-Each day has a folder containing a `README.md` file with instructions for the day, exercises, and questions.
-You must complete all the exercises and questions.
+Each section has a folder containing a `README.md` file with instructions and deliverables for the section, exercises, and reflections.
+You must complete all the exercises and reflections.

 ## Pre-work Index